jalkoby/sass-webpack-plugin/README.md

 }
 ```

+## Bootstrap support
-If you're working with a css library like Bootstrap 3+ feel free to add it in the working space:
+If you're working with a css library like Bootstrap 3+ feel free to add it to your config:
 ```js
 // webpack.config.js
 module.exports = {